-Administered through the Department of Experiential Learning, the Study Away Program provides administrative support to both students and faculty in the creation of short-term, credit-bearing and travel-based experiences.
-Faculty work with our Study Away Faculty Scholars, Hillery Haney and Carmela Zapata, to create meaningful experiences that meet course, department/program and institutional learning outcomes while helping students persist, transfer, or earn a degree.
+Administered through the Department of Experiential Learning, the Study Away Program provides administrative support to both students and faculty in the particiaption in short-term, credit-bearing and travel-based experiences.

 Study Away experiences may be local, regional, national, or international.
 Examples include:

 - A 10-day experience traveling through France, Germany, Morocco or Italy as part of HU 219 Global Studies through International Travel course.

 - A 9-day stay in Costa Rica as part of Nursing AD 248/258 clinical courses.
 Students implement effective community/transcultural nursing strategies to support health promotion and disease prevention using the nursing process, critical thinking and communication skills in a community setting.